-True, I’m thankful to live in a nice, albeit very modest home, in a safe Southern California neighborhood.
-But the Honeybee and I still drive our old Hondas: a 2001 Odyssey and 1997 Civic, respectively.
+True, I’m thankful to live in a nice, albeit very modest home, in a pleasant Southern California neighborhood, but the Honeybee still drives her 2001 Honda Odyssey.
+Yes, in 2013 I finally broke down and bought a new car — but until then, I had driven our trusty 1997 Civic for 17 years.
 We also still shop at places like Costco and Target, cook most of our meals at home, and eat leftovers to save money.

 Moving The Goal Posts of Success